 - Receiving passive income such as dividends, interest or rent (as an individual investor)

-If your hobby evolves into a regular money-making activity with business systems, you’ll likely need an ABN at that point.
+If your hobby evolves into a regular money-making activity with business systems, you’ll likely need an ABN at that point, our guide on hobby or business, and when a side hustle needs an ABN walks through exactly where the line sits.

 Benefits of having an ABN